 Structure and accomplishment

-The structure below applies to candidates accepted after 1 July 2018.
-Candidates accepted in 2009-2014 should follow this structure.
-Candidates accepted in 2015 or 2016 should follow this structure.
-Candidates accepted between 2017 to June 2018 should follow this structure.
+The structure below applies to candidates admitted after 1 July 2020.
+Candidates admitted before 2015 should contact the Department of Economics to clarify which structure to follow.
+Candidates admitted in 2015 or 2016 should follow this structure.
+Candidates admitted in 2017 should follow this structure, and candidates admitted in 2018 and 2019 should follow this structure.

 The training component in Economics is 45 ECTS, and includes the following components: